icerpc/icerpc-csharp/src/IceRpc.Locator/README.md

 # Locator Interceptor for IceRPC

-IceRpc.Locator provides an IceRPC][icerpc] interceptor that allows you to resolve ice service addresses using an [Ice locator][locator].
+IceRpc.Locator provides an [IceRPC][icerpc] interceptor that allows you to resolve ice service addresses using an [Ice locator][locator].

-Use this interceptor in IceRPC client applications that call services hosted in IceGrid-managed servers.
+Use this interceptor in IceRPC client applications that call services hosted by IceGrid-managed servers.

 _Ice interop only_